 We introduce you to weavers of wool, cotton and silk who work with organic natural dyes.
 This one-day educational study tour gives you in-depth knowledge about the artisanal process for making hand-woven cloth using sustainable technologies.
 We visit home studios and workshops to meet some of Oaxaca’s outstanding weavers in this curated day trip.
 See the real indigo, cochineal and wild marigold dye process.
 Meet artisans who create beautiful rugs and clothing.

 Schedule your dates directly with Norma Schafer.

 You reserve for the dates you prefer.
-This is designed as a private program.
 You are welcome to organize your own small group.
-We will do our best to match your travel schedule with our availability.
+We match your travel schedule with our availability.

-Pricing is for a full day, starting at 9 a.m.
+Pricing is for a full day, starting at 9 a.m. and ending around 6 p.m.
 Customized programs on request.
 The rate is based on the time we pick you up and return you to your Oaxaca hotel.
 Please provide us with hotel/lodging address and phone number.